srjouppi/api-requests/README.md

 # api-requests
- API homework from Foundations of Computing class.
+Exploring Weather and Spotify APIs using requests as part of my Fall '21 Foundations of Computing class.